Understanding Finasteride (Propecia) Side Effects

 There is a lack of evidence to suggest a direct link between finasteride and depression, but some small studies suggest that there may be a correlation.
 For this reason, depression is listed as a warning on the patient information leaflet.

-Finasteride side effects are uncommon, but it is important for users and potential users to have all the information, enabling them to make their own decision.
-Hair loss can have a negative psychological impact on many men and finasteride has helped to reverse and slow the balding process.
-If you are taking finasteride, or wishing to start, you should discuss any concerns relating to its use with your doctor or pharmacist.
+Male pattern hair loss can have negative psychological impacts and finasteride has helped to reverse and slow the balding process for many men.
+If you are taking finasteride, or wish to start, you should discuss any concerns relating to its use with your doctor or pharmacist first.
 Ultimately, the patient should be provided with as much information and knowledge as possible, so that they are empowered to make their own decision about starting treatment with finasteride.

 Sources